fbpx

 Answer all questions truthfully and completely while filling out the form.
 You must include the necessary supporting documents, such as a copy of your green card, passport-style photographs and any other documentation USCIS requests.

-You will be scheduled for a biometrics appointment once USCIS receives your application.
-You will be fingerprinted, photographed, and asked to sign your name during the appointment.
+Once you file the form N-400, USCIS will schedule a biometrics appointment where they will take your fingerprints, photograph, and ask to sign your name during the appointment.
 This information is used to conduct a background check.

-You will be scheduled for an interview after USCIS receives and reviews your application and background check.
-During the interview, they will ask you questions about your application, knowledge of the U.S. government and history.
+After USCIS receives and reviews your application and background check there will be an interview to measure your knowledge about your application, the U.S. government and history.
 You will take an English test, including reading comprehension, writing and speaking components.

 You need to study 128 questions about U.S. history and government for the new civics test.
-You will answer 20 questions in the test and need to get 60% (12 answers) correct.
+You will answer 20 questions in the test and need to get 60 percent (12 answers) correct.

-Visit UsCitizenshipSupport.com to see the USCIS questions and answers.
+Visit UsCitizenshipSupport.com to see common questions and answers on the test.

 Receive a decision on your application